Truce agreed between rival militias in Libya

 TRIPOLI Four days of fighting between militias from Libya's coastal city of Zawiyah and members of the Wershifanna tribe have ended after a truce was agreed, according to fighters on both sides.

-Fighting had erupted on Thursday after a row over a military base, a key component of defences under Muammar Gaddafi, along the main highway from Tripoli to Tunisia.
+Fighting had erupted on Thursday after a row over a military base, a key component of defenses under Muammar Gaddafi, along the main highway from Tripoli to Tunisia.

 "The fighting has stopped and brigades from Tripoli have come to maintain the peace," a fighter from Zawiyah said on Monday.